 These ain’t your granddaddy’s air rifles.
-They’ll still shoot your eye out, but they’re also dead accurate and powerful enough to lay down a squirrel with a single shot every time.
+They’ll still shoot your eye out, but they’re also deadly accurate and powerful enough to lay down a squirrel with a single shot every time.
 They’re quiet, cheap to shoot, and easy to use.
 If you’re thinking about exploring the small game woods this year, you should know that air rifle technology has advanced enough to rival any rimfire rig.

 A kid with a pellet gun is a menace to small woodland creatures, but if you’re looking to get serious about air gun hunting, you should try to select a rifle you know will have enough juice to get the job done.